In the vicinity of Kfar Ruppin is a cluster of Biblical sites, located near a major crossing point of the Jordan river.

 Jordan river rope ferry crossing – p/o Madaba map – 6th century AD

-During the antiquities the Jordan river was more powerful and harder to cross, so trade routes connecting the west to east had to select the most convenient location for the crossings.
+During the antiquity the Jordan river was more powerful and harder to cross, so trade routes connecting the west to east had to select the most convenient location for the crossings.
 This changed in modern times, as the source of the Jordan river was blocked in 1932 by the Degania dam on the south side of the Sea of Galilee, and the river turned into a slow flowing creek.

 According to an article by David Moster, in the Biblical period it was easier to cross the Jordan river to the north of the Zarqa (Jabbok) river (near Argaman) rather than to the south of it.
 The North, with 41 fords, had less water and a narrow valley to cross.
 The south, with a deeper and more difficult crossing, had only five fords.
 According to report of W. F. Lynch (1847), the river expanded from 160 feet and 2.5 feet deep at the Sea of Galilee, to 120 ft wide and 6 feet deep at the Yarmouk river, farther south to 120 feet wide and 7 feet deep at the Zarka river midway, and up to 240 feet wide 7 feet deep in the Dead Sea – a 410% increase in river flow from North to South.